Open-Secuity-Protocols/Open-Security-Protocols/README.md

 - They claim that they do not keep any logs yet some of them do keep logs and even submit them to law enforcement if they are summoned to do so.
 - I will talk about how you can set up one and be able to connect it from anywhere.
 - What we are going to set up here is a service that combines a `VPN`, a `DNS service` and an `AD blocker` all in one.
+- This will be a bit technical but its worth it.

 ---